What we do

 HART (Hazardous Area Response Team) is a team of paramedics specifically trained and equipped to deliver care to patients who are injured or ill in hazardous environments.

 Previously the ambulance service was unable to work in these areas as it would have been unsafe for ambulance staff to do so.
-By ensuring ongoing specialist training with partner agencies such as the Police, Fire Service and Maritime & Coastguard Agency we are able to provide support to the public in challenging and complex incidents.
+By ensuring ongoing specialist training with partner agencies such as the Police, Fire Service and Maritime & Coastguard Agency we can support the public in challenging and complex incidents.

 Young car driver

-Our Volunteer Car Drivers help hundreds of people access hospital services every day of the year.
+Our Volunteer Car Drivers support the Patient Transport Service and help hundreds of people access hospital services every day of the year.

 Our volunteers come from many different backgrounds but all have a common bond in wanting to give something back to their communities!
 No previous experience is required just a friendly caring attitude and some spare time.
 We offer complete flexibility so you can volunteer as little or as much as you like, whilst fitting in with other commitments.